morgen-peschke/trans-factsheet/README.md

 **On Fallon Fox/Tamika Brents**: For one, their specific match is pretty much just one match, one data point out of so many other matches and games.
 This one anecdote is not statistical data and is not generalizable to all trans people in sports (though let's be real, finding any good statistical data on trans athletes is a challenge).
-Second, however shocking the concussion and broken skull were, these sorts of traumatic head injuries [are sadly very common in MMA fighting](https://nationalpost.com/news/canada/mma-fighters-suffer-traumatic-brain-injury-in-almost-a-third-of-professional-bouts-study), to the point where it's even been banned in some countries (plus banned and relegalized in others).
+Second, however shocking the concussion and broken skull were, these sorts of traumatic head injuries [are sadly very common in MMA fighting](https://nationalpost.com/news/canada/mma-fighters-suffer-traumatic-brain-injury-in-almost-a-third-of-professional-bouts-study), to the point where it's even been banned in some countries (plus banned and re-legalized in others).
 MMA is a relatively dangerous sport and Tamika Brents' injuries are unfortunately not particularly out of the ordinary for that sport, so it doesn't make much sense to hyperfocus on Fox being trans here.